DavidRavnsborg/ab-wildfire/README.md

+# ab-wildfire

-# This repo contains maps of AB's recorded wildfires from 1931-2019.
+This repo contains maps of AB's recorded wildfires from 1931-2019.
 It also contains some code for identifying some BURNCODE classification data issues found in the Alberta wildfire perimeters dataset.

 - The Alberta wildfire perimeters dataset can be found here: https://www.alberta.ca/wildfire-maps-and-data (Historical Wildfire Perimeter Data: 1931 to 2022)
 - The Canadian provincial shapefiles dataset obtained from the 2016 census, from which the Alberta boundary is extracted, can be found here: https://open.canada.ca/data/en/dataset/a883eb14-0c0e-45c4-b8c4-b54c4a819edb